godotengine/godot-website/collections/_article/godot-3-0-released.md

 ![New GDScript API in 3.0](/storage/app/media/3.0%20release/gdscript3.png)

-GDScript has also seen a huge performance boost thanks to the work of Hein-Pieter van Braam ([hpvb/TMM](https://github.com/hpvb)), which makes its execution much faster.
+GDScript has also seen a huge performance boost thanks to the work of HP van Braam ([hpvb/TMM](https://github.com/hpvb)), which makes its execution much faster.

 A new pattern matching API is also available, courtesy of [karroffel](https://github.com/karroffel).